Please refer to our Key Dates page for the timetabled dates.

 Part I Results

 Once the verbal reasoning papers have been marked these raw scores are converted to an “age-standardised score” based on the child’s age in completed months.
 This takes into account that some children are very young in the year group and is carried out by the test providers.
 The candidates are then ranked in order of their marks.

 Children ranked below position 325 in the Verbal Reasoning Test will be deemed by the Governors not to be eligible for consideration for admission to the school under the academic criterion and will therefore not be invited to sit Part II of the Entrance Examinations.

 Children ranked within the top 325 (325 candidates) in the Verbal Reasoning Test will be invited back to sit Part II of the Entrance tests.
 The results will be “age- standardised” and combined with the results from the verbal reasoning test to produce a total combined mark which will then be ranked accordingly.
 For further information please refer to our Admissions Arrangements.

 We will write to parents of candidates with a breakdown of marks, the ranked position of the candidate and the lowest ranked position we have been able to offer to in the last few years.
 These letters do not constitute an offer of a place at the School but are given for information purposes only and may be helpful to parents when making their child’s school application.
 Parents who wish to apply for a place at Dame Alice Owen’s School must include it as one of their preferences when making their child’s secondary transfer application via their home Local Authority.

-We would appreciate if you could refer to our comprehensive FAQs list before contacting the school with any further queries, as you may find the answer to your question here.
-This will enable our Admissions Officer and general office staff to deal with priority calls – thank you for your consideration.
+Please refer to our comprehensive FAQs list before contacting the school with any queries, as you may find the answer to your question here.
+This will enable our Admissions Office to deal with priority calls – thank you for your consideration.